vipnet1/Mirage/docs/server_security.md

 Endpoint path encrypted in https protocol.
 We keep the endpoint a secret so it will be harder to find where to send the requests.

 # Possible Future todos #
 - TradingView client certificate veritication.
-The issue is that it is considered not easy and error prone to do this veritication on server side as need to do it manually, and often it caauses bugs/vulneraabilities.
+The issue is that it is considered not easy and error prone to do this veritication on server side as need to do it manually, and often it causes bugs/vulnerabilities.
 Also if want to give another ip Mirage access client certifiction verification will block it.